dcodejava/browser-sniff/readme.txt

 I'm not the original author, Priyadi from [http://priyadi.net](http://priyadi.net) is.
 But he discontinued the development, so I contacted him and now I'm the new maintaner/developer of it.
 I'm an author, but not the original one.

-= I can't find the plugin administration on WP!
-Why? =
+= I don't like where the plugin shows the browser and OS.
+Can I change it? =

-There is no administration, at least for now.
-Future releases will let you control a series of options from the panel, but not now.
+Yes you can, but you need to place the hook by yourself on the theme, and choose "manually" on the plugin admin page.

 == Screenshots ==